Student Conduct Policies and Procedures

 4.1 Possession of firearms or other dangerous weapons on University property, except in the course of an authorized University activity

-4.2 Intentional possession or use on University property of a dangerous article or substance as potential weapon, or of any article or substance that could injure or discomfort any person
+4.2 Intentional possession or use on University property of a dangerous article or substance as a potential weapon, or of any article or substance that could injure or discomfort any person

 4.3 Possession and/or use of fireworks